"My sheep hear my voice." Jn 10:27

 St Joseph was like that for Jesus.
 It should not be difficult for us to imagine Jesus, even as an infant, turning and smiling when he heard Joseph's voice, and it would have been Joseph's voice in his early years that would have instructed Jesus in the ways of the world and at work.
 Today as we celebrate St. Joseph the Worker, let us pray that workers around the world will find their voice and hear the voice of the church in their quest for safe and productive work places, and just wages.

-Today, pray for a friend or enemy by name.
+Today, pray for a friend whose greeting you cherish.

 Whose voice was most important to your growth as a person?